-LEARNING \oint the BRAIN[®] has been bringing neuroscientists and educators together since 1999 to explore new research on the brain and learning and its application to education.
+LEARNING & the BRAIN[®] has been connecting educators to the science of learning since 1999 to explore new research on the brain and its application to education.
 In this multi-day workshop format, participants will be able to explore specific topics in depth from some of the top experts in their field.

 These summer institutes are designed to provide educators and clinicians with both an understanding of some of the latest research in how students learn and practical knowledge to bring back to their schools.
-In order to facilitate learning, the summer institutes are limited in size.
-Each institute is designed to be a hands-on workshop with group projects.
+In order to facilitate learning, the summer institutes are limited in size to 40 students.
+Each institute is designed to be interactive with group projects.
 No previous coursework about the brain is required.